snakemake-workflows/transcriptome-differential-expression/config/README.md

   - `qscore`: Minimum MAPQ for read alignment. `--quality` for FLAIR modules.
   - `exp_thresh`: Minimum read count expression threshold for differential expression analysis.
 Genes with less counts will be removed form analysis.
   - `col_opts`: Additional options for flair collapse module.

+### Protein Annotation (lambda)

+Lambda aligns sequences of differentially expressed genes or transcripts against indexed protein databases (e.g. UniProt).
+This process is similar to BLAST, enabling identification of similar proteins and functional annotation of transcripts.

+- **Protein Annotation**:
+  - `lambda`: Enable lambda Sequence alignment (`true` or `false`).
+  - `uniref`: URL of the indexed UniRef database from the lambda wiki.
+  - `num_matches`: Maximum number of proteins that have been identififed per sequence.